 140 New Montgomery

-When it opened in 1925, the Art Deco-style Pacific Telephone Building standing at 26-stories, was the tallest building in San Francisco.
-It was purchased from AT&T in 2007 to be converted into residential units but, due to the 2008 downturn, remained vacant until 2012 when developer Wilson Meany Associates restored the building for office space.
+In 1925, when the Pacific Telephone Building first opened its doors, this 26-story, Art Deco-style structure was the tallest in San Francisco.
+It was sold by AT&T in 2007 to be converted into residential units but, due to the 2008 downturn, remained vacant until 2012 when developer Wilson Meany Associates converted the building into office spaces.

-As part of the $80M renovation, EverGreene restored the original Art Deco ceiling in the lobby.
-Conservators stabilized and consolidated areas of loose, delaminating or damaged plaster; cleaned the polychrome ceiling; and in-painted areas to seamlessly integrate missing and damage areas with the existing historic finish.
+During the $80M renovation, we restored the original Art Deco lobby ceiling.
+Conservators stabilized and consolidated areas of loss, delaminating or damaged ornamental and decorative plaster; cleaned the polychrome ceiling; and in-painted areas to seamlessly integrate missing and damage areas with the existing historic finishes.

-140 New Montgomery now serves as the headquarters for Yelp and is a LEED Gold certified sustainable project.
+140 New Montgomery now serves as the headquarters for Yelp and is a LEED Gold certified sustainable property.